GDPR-Compliant AI Applications: Private EU Inference with RAG (Architecture Guide)

 Predictable isolation: All inference occurs within a single GPU's memory.
 Query data never crosses memory boundaries, network interfaces, or inter-process communication channels.
 The data path is deterministic and auditable.

 Reduced blast radius: Security incidents are contained to a single GPU.
-Memory compromises cannot propagate across infrastructure, limiting exposure scope.
+Memory compromises can't propagate across infrastructure, limiting exposure scope.

 JuiceFactory infrastructure model

-JuiceFactory AI operates inference on dedicated high-memory GPUs (96GB+) running single-model instances.
-This architecture choice prioritizes compliance over cost optimization:
+JuiceFactory AI operates inference on dedicated high-memory GPUs (96GB+) running single-model instances:

 - No model sharding: Each GPU hosts a complete model in its own memory

-- No multi-tenancy at GPU level: Customer queries do not share GPU memory space with other customers
+- No multi-tenancy at GPU level: Customer queries don't share GPU memory space

 - Ephemeral processing: GPU memory is cleared between requests

-- Single-region processing: Queries processed in the specified EU region never traverse other regions
+- Single-region processing: Queries never traverse other regions

 | Architecture | Memory efficiency | Compliance auditability | Isolation guarantees |